 - 2-P.8 Do not permit residential development to exceed the applicable Growth Management Control Point (GMCP) density unless the following findings are made: - a.
-The project qualifies for and will receive an allocation of "excess" dwelling units, pursuant to City Council Policy No. 43. - b.
-There have been sufficient residential projects approved at densities below the GMCP so the citywide and quadrant dwelling unit limits will not be exceeded as a result of the proposed project. - c.
-All necessary public facilities required by the Citywide Facilities and Improvements Plan will be constructed, or are guaranteed to be constructed, concurrently with the need for them created by this development and in compliance with adopted city standards.
+The project qualifies for and will receive an allocation of "excess" dwelling units, pursuant to City Council Policy No. 43. - There have been sufficient residential projects approved at densities below the GMCP so the citywide and quadrant dwelling unit limits will not be exceeded as a result of the proposed project.